+Journal titles are followed by their ISSN(s), then by their inclusion in either or both the Clarivate Analytics (Web of Science) and Scopus databases, and/or their defunct status, via superscripted indicators.
 Note: Articles “transcribed” and made available in PDF format on this web page are corrected and/or slightly expanded versions of the print versions.
 As such, they may not entirely correspond with the exact wording in the journal’s published form.
 In citing passages from the versions I have uploaded here, it would be advisable to refer to both the journal publication as well as the blog version.
-(Sample citation for the first page of the second listed entry on this page: David 61.
+Sample citation, for the first page of the second listed entry on this page: David 61.
 Sample reference for the same entry: David, Joel.
 “Indochine and the Politics of Gender.”
-Asian Journal of Women’s Studies 12.4 (Winter 2006): 61-93.
-Posted at https://joelsky2000.files.wordpress.com/2015/03/indochine.pdf.)
+Asian Journal of Women’s Studies 12.4 (Winter 2006): 61-93. doi:10.1080/12259276.2009.11666080.
+Posted at https://joelsky2000.files.wordpress.com/2018/03/indochine.pdf.

 For titles beyond Asian Journal of Women’s Studies, please click here for:

 • GLQ: A Journal of Lesbian and Gay Studies;

 • Humanities Diliman: A Philippine Journal of Humanities;

 • Plaridel: A Philippine Journal of Communication, Media, and Society;